bparanj/crystal/computer/electronics/microcontroller/repair.md

 ### When to Choose Raspberry Pi

 **Pros:**
-- **Powerful Processing**: Suitable for more complex software applications, including running diagnostic software and user interfaces.
+- **Powerful Processing**: Suitable for more complex software applications,  running diagnostic software and user interfaces.
 - **Multitasking Capabilities**: Can handle multiple tasks simultaneously, making it suitable for comprehensive troubleshooting tools.
 - **Connectivity**: Built-in Wi-Fi, Bluetooth, and Ethernet for remote diagnostics and internet-based tools.